zadr007/BLUEjs/README.md

 ## What microscratch is - first day in school

-- What is the microscratch?
+### What is the microscratch?

+  microscratch is minimalistic opionated modern web application framework.

+### Why is called microscratch?

+  It is smaller brother of "the scratch".
+Google for it.

-- Is it really so micro?
+### Is it really so micro?

+  It depends.
+Compared with what?
+Reports will be added soon...

-- Why should I choose microscratch?
+### Why should I choose microscratch?

+  - It's quite small
+  - It's quite modular
+  - It's quite easy to understand

-- Will the microscratch fit me?
+### Will the microscratch fit me?

+  It depends.
+What are your needs?
+There is no siver bullet.

 ## Communication